Enabling innovative trawl technology

 Consultation on regulation amendments

-We're consulting on proposed amendments to regulations to support digital monitoring and innovative trawl technologies.
+We consulted from 9 May to 8 June on proposed amendments to regulations to support digital monitoring and innovative trawl technologies.
 These technical amendments are intended to be practical and workable for the fishing industry.
-Consultation closes 6 June 2018.

-Enabling Innovative Trawl Technology (EITT) is a part of the Future of our Fisheries programme.
+Enabling Innovative Trawl Technology (EITT) is a part of the Fisheries Change Programme.
 The programme involves introducing new technology to help manage New Zealand's fisheries, to ensure continued sustainability now and into the future.

 Find out more